PeterQuinn925/weewx_skin/README.md

 # weewx_skin
 customized weewx
-Using daemon code and instructions from here: http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/

 Replacement thermometer hardware and software is documented here: https://hackaday.io/project/101680-solar-powered-wifi-temperature-sensor-for-weewx/details
 Earthquake map from: https://leafletjs.com/examples/quick-start/

-Services:
-<p>extra_temp.py goes in /home/pi.
-It's the script that creates the text file with the temp in it.
-extra_temp_service.py is the weewx service that reads it
-<p>inTemp.py - same notes as extra_temp
-<p>UDP_sensor.py - same notes as extra_temp.
-This is an extensible version of the inTemp.py and extra_temp.py and takes the port and filename as arguments.
-It's used for the air quality service aq-sensor

 this.py goes in /usr/share/weewx/user
 It drives the On this Date in 2019 high/low/rain.
 It is a search extension and goes in the user directory under where the executables are.
 It's a terrible name, agreed.